rambleraptor/christmastechsupport/_steps/03-twofactor.md

 title: Two Factor Authentication
 time: 1 hour
 ---
-A regular account only requires one factor to login. (a password).
-If somebody had your password, they could log into your account.

-Passwords can be stolen relatively easily.
-To combat this, many services support two factor authentication.
+Imagine somebody steals your bank password.
+It can sadly be easier than you'd like.
+They could get it from a data breach or phish you (trick you into typing it into a website that looks like your bank, but isn't).
+How could you stop them from logging into your bank and taking your money?

+Enter two-factor authentication (also called multi-factor, multi-step, etc, etc).
 Accounts with two factor authentication require two things to login: something you know (a password) and something you have (your phone).
-It should be much harder for a hacker to physically steal your phone from you.
+A hacker would have to steal your cell phone from you and get your password to get into your bank.

-## Long Explanation
-Two factor (or multi-factor) authentication is the practice of receiving a code from somewhere and entering it when trying to login.
-This can come in many forms.
+# Wait, so what's two-factor authentication?
+Two-factor authentication is the practice of getting a one-time use code from some physical thing you own (your phone).
+Every time you log in, you need a different code.
+The only place to get this code from one your second-factor (your phone), which is making up new codes every thirty seconds.
+This means that a hacker would need to steal your phone or else he/she could never know the code to log into your account.

+## Types of Two Factor
+There's a bunch of different ways you can use two-factor.
+You've hopefully done one of these before.

-* SMS.
+* Text message.
 A website will text you a code that must be entered online to login.
 This isn't ideal.
 It's very much a last resort.
-SMS is horribly insecure (see: SS7).
-Assume that anything you send over text could become public information.
-That being said, it's better than nothing!
+SMS isn't very secure That being said, *it's better than nothing!* Not very secure is way, way better than not secure at all.
 Use it as a last resort.

 * Email.
 A website will email you a code that must be entered online to login.
   This is getting better.
 Still try to avoid this if at all possible.

-* App.
-This is your best bet..
-There's a lot of apps out there that support this kind of two factor authentication (Duo, Authy, Google Authenticator).
-You can use any of them - it doesn't matter.
-When you want to login to a site, you'll open the app and get a code.
-Using an app is much more secure than the past two options.
+* Mobile App.
+This is your best bet!
+It's convenient, widely supported, and pretty easy to setup.
+I'd recommend using either Authy ([Android][authy-android], [iOS][authy-ios]) or Google Authenticator([Android][googleauth-android], [iOS][googleauth-ios]).
+The biggest difference is that Authy will work on multiple devices at the same time and Google Authenticator won't.

 * Security Key.
 This is the best option, but it doesn't work well on mobile.
   You can buy a U2F key (kind of like a flash drive) that will automatically